prebuy-ai/ORDER-ROUTING/README.md

    - Ensure locations exist and are active

 2. **Routing not working**
-   - Confirm `_Location ID` matches actual location ID in Shopify
+   - Confirm `_locationId` matches actual location ID in Shopify
    - Check function logs in Shopify Partner Dashboard
    - Verify both functions are deployed and active